The guidelines for studying here are different from the ones for working here. Both situations are described below.

 Are you not sure yet?

 Do you not know the level of your diploma yet?
 Or are you not sure which programme you would like to follow at which institution?
-Then you can also apply for a diploma evaluation yourself.
+Then you can also apply for a diploma evaluation yourself with the Information centre for credential evaluation (IcDW).
+Please note that this is not a free service.

 Again, keep in mind that education institutions make their own decision on whether to admit you or not, regardless of the evaluation we provide.